Professorial Staff - Musical Theatre

 West End musicals include Evita, Umbrellas of Cherbourg (Roland Cassard), Sweeney Todd (Judge Turpin) and Aspects of Love (George Dillingham) – he did that last one again in Lincoln.
 Simon was a founder member of the New D'Oyly Carte Company at the Savoy, and spent several years at the Coliseum with English National Opera: Pacific Overtures (Shogun’s Mother) – coached by Stephen Sondheim – Die Fledermaus (Frosch), Street Scene (Harry Easter), and Orpheus in the Underworld (Mars).

-Trips abroad include: Paris for Curlew River, the Batignano Festival in Tuscany, United States and Ludwigshafen with ENO, and Opera Omaha and Portland Opera for My Fair Lady (Col Pickering).
+Trips abroad include: Paris for Curlew River, the Batignano Festival in Tuscany, United States and Ludwigshafen with English National Opera, and Opera Omaha and Portland Opera for My Fair Lady (Col Pickering).
 Back home, he did a short season at the Royal National Theatre in a new opera, Baby Doll, as Archie Lee.
 With Modern Music Theatre Troupe, he had some quick changes in Stephen McNeff's The Wasteland at the Covent Garden Festival and also in Hay-on-Wye, where, according to Simon, “it rained so hard we couldn’t hear the orchestra in the big plastic tent!”.
 He has also worked with Music Theatre London and Charles Court Opera.

 His system for enabling students to develop a strong technical base is a mixture of the discipline of Bel Canto mixed with the raw energy of Hüsler.
 "If a singer has great strength in the body, the throat can look after itself", he explains.